D4vRAM369/ThreadsVault-desktop/README_english-version.md

 - **Save posts by URL** — paste a Threads link and click save.
 Title, author, text, and images are extracted automatically.
 - **Local storage** — SQLite on desktop (via Tauri), IndexedDB in the browser.
 Nothing leaves your device.
 - **Categories** — organize posts into custom categories.
 Uncategorized posts go to a default inbox.
 - **Backup & restore** — export your entire vault as JSON and import it whenever you want.
-During import, the app shows progress and confirms how many posts and categories were restored.
-Compatible with backups from ThreadsVault for Android.
+When importing, the app shows the progress and confirms how many posts and categories were restored.
+ThreadsVault backups for Android can be imported here without any problems (Android → Desktop ✅).
+The reverse direction (Desktop → Android) is not yet supported and will be resolved in a future version.
 - **Media caching** — images are cached locally as data URLs so posts survive CDN expiration.
 - **Personal notes** — add, edit, or delete notes on any saved post directly from its detail screen.
 - **Keyboard shortcuts** — navigate and search without a mouse: `Esc` back, `Ctrl+N` add, `/` or `Ctrl+F` search, `←` `→` navigate between posts.